List of Dyson products: Air Multiplier "bladeless" fans and air purifiers

 The design for a "bladeless" fan had been patented by Toshiba in 1981, but was not marketed before the patent expired.
 An initial patent claim by Dyson was rejected by the Intellectual Property Office, ruling that it "cannot be considered novel or cannot be considered to involve an inventive step" compared to the earlier patent.

 The Air Multiplier fan received the Japanese Good Design Award in 2010.

 In September 2011, Dyson announced the Dyson Hot fan heater (AM04), using Air Multiplier technology.
 Like most fan heaters, it has a thermostat to control the temperature, and can also be used as a cooling fan (without heat).
 All AM04 models made prior to 1 April 2014 are subject to a no-charge product recall for repairs because of a fire risk.

 In March 2015, Dyson released an Air Multiplier humidifier, which uses "Ultraviolet Cleanse" technology to clean water by running it through ultraviolet light twice before it is released.
 A piezoelectric transducer in the base vibrates up to 1.7 million times a second to break the water down into small droplets which are drawn up and added to the air with Air Multiplier technology.

 Dyson air-purifiers.
 Some models can act as heaters or humidifiers and may also feature oscillation.

 In January 2016, Dyson released the Dyson Pure Cool air purifier.
 It uses the same Air Multiplier technology to blow air, as well as a 0.99 micron HEPA filter to trap suspended particles.
 Along with a coarse filter to trap slow particles, the unit uses low-force velocity to trap fine particles within the filter as well.

 Around 2020, Dyson discontinued its basic cooling fans in favour of an extended range of combination fan air purifiers, some with optional heating.
 High-end models feature automatic monitoring of indoor air quality for particulates and volatile organic compound (VOC) contamination, and reporting over Bluetooth or WiFi to a smartphone app.

 Contrarotator washing machine

 The Dyson CR01 Contrarotator, first available in November 2000, was a washing machine with two counter-rotating drums, the first of its type.
 Each drum had 5,000 perforations to help evacuate water.
 Dyson's next washing machine, in 2004, was the CR02, with "Flowcheck" and "Allergy" models.
 The company stopped making washing machines in 2005 as they were unprofitable.
 As of November 2012, Dyson no longer supports or services the Contrarotator washing machines, which it has declared obsolete.

+Dyson claimed the contra-rotating design was more effective, however this was disputed by the Consumers' Association.
+The machines were expensive and mechanically complex.
+Many machines had the contrarotation feature disabled by a firmware update.

+The project was ultimately cancelled due to losses.
+James Dyson said in 2012 he should have charged more for it.